WeZZard/Gatsblog/content/_posts/2019-03-01-a-story-of-implementing-aspect-oriented-programming-in-objective-c-and-swift/index.md

 Here, if we don't modify the internal mechanism of `UIScrollView`, we have to make a subclass.

-Since `UIScrollView`'s pan gesture recognizer solidates its delegate to be the owning `UIScrollView` instance itself.
+`UIScrollView`'s pan gesture recognizer solidates its delegate to be the owning `UIScrollView` instance itself.
 If you set its delegate to another "man in-the-middle", you would get a runtime exception.
-Most people would come up with subclassing here, but what if you are expecting this modification may affect some subclasses inherited to `UIScrollView` at some point?
+Most people would come up with subclassing here, but what if you are expecting this modification may affect some instances of subclasses inherited to `UIScrollView` at some point?

 In object-oriented programming paradigm, modifying the internal mechanism of an existed class is not encouraged.
 Since object-oriented programming builds upon continuously making **is-a** assertions -- what a class do make the reason why this class **is** the class itself, then one of the core concepts of object-oriented programming is to extend but not modify.
-Modifying the internal meachanism of an existed class just breaks the paradigm.
+Modifying the internal mechanism of an existed class just breaks the paradigm.
 If you modified it, the **is-a** assertion torn down and the foundation of software architecture swinged.

 So, don't be cult of whatever-oriented programming forever.
 This time you need aspect-oriented programming.
-With it, you don't have to create a new class from `UIView` but also can achive the goal of intervening the pan gesture recognizer's work and this intervention can affact the subclasses inherited to `UIScrollView`.
+With it, you don't have to create a new class from `UIView` but also can achieve the goal of intervening the pan gesture recognizer's work and this intervention can affect the subclasses inherited to `UIScrollView`.

 ## Aspect-Oriented Programming Introduction